DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 - [TreeDataState](../reference/tree-data-state.md) - controls the expanded rows state
 - [CustomTreeData](../reference/custom-tree-data.md) - converts custom formatted tree data to a supported format
-- [TableTreeData](../reference/table-tree-data.md) - renders the table column with toggle button and sorting indicators
+- [TableTreeColumn](../reference/table-tree-column.md) - renders the table column with toggle button and sorting indicators

 Note that [plugin order](./plugin-overview.md#plugin-order) is important.

 ## Basic Setup

-Use the `TreeDataState`, `CustomTreeData` and `TableTreeData` plugins to set up a Grid with simple tree data structure.
+Use the `TreeDataState`, `CustomTreeData` and `TableTreeColumn` plugins to set up a Grid with simple tree data structure.

 ### Custom Grouping